 But let’s get down to our Tincup American Whiskey review and tasting notes.

-Worth The Price: It sells for around $28 a bottle.
+WORTH THE PRICE: It sells for around $45 a bottle.
 Again I feel inclined to shrug my shoulders on this.
 Someone who tries it at this price would probably not feel ripped off but it’s not how I would spend my bourbon allowance for the week.

-If you want to listen to me and Charlie trying Tincup you can find our initial review on Episode 144 of The Charlie Tonic Hour.
+OVERALL: If you want to listen to me and Charlie trying Tincup American Whiskey you can find our initial review on Episode 144 of The Charlie Tonic Hour.